Al1ex/SelectMyParent/README.md

 This is a project for parent process spoofing.

 ## How to use
-step 1:Select a parent pid
+step 1:Select a parent process and remember the pid

 ![check](image/check.png)